Bokashi Composting A Natural Way to Reduce Waste

 Making manures matter

 Farmyard manure (FYM) can be enhanced through the Bokashi process, a Japanese term meaning “well fermented organic matter.”
-Bokashi is one of the most energy-efficient ways to break down farmyard manure, transforming it into a nutrient-rich, pre-digested material that can be used as a powerful soil improver and organic fertilizer.
+Bokashi is one of the most energy-efficient ways to break down farmyard manure, transforming it into a nutrient-rich, pre-digested material that can be used as a powerful soil improver and organic fertiliser.

 When Effective Microorganisms (EM®) are added to the manure, they work through competitive exclusion to establish an environment where fermentative anaerobes dominate.
 This process breaks down the complex organic components of the manure into simpler, soluble nutrients that are more easily absorbed by the soil.